Saluting Dr. Ashira Blazer

 “There’s already this power differential between doctor and patient, but also racial dynamics,” Dr. Blazer continues.
 “Maybe the doctor lectures them about not complying with their prescribed treatment.
 But maybe that patient, if they’ve lost their job, can’t afford the medication.
 That patient feels they are being blamed for not doing what they were told to do.

-What needs to be done to attract more minorities, including African Americans, to the field of rheumatology?
+What needs to be done to attract more minorities, including Black Americans, to the field of rheumatology?

 “I think we really have to change what to look for in the next generation of rheumatologists.
 We must prioritize what we know is going to improve the health of all patients.
 We’re all healthier when we’re ALL healthier.
 And we can’t all progress until we ALL progress.”